WFP-VAM/prism-app/api-flask/README.md

 - `?wfs_params`, A dictionary of parameters to compute statistics using the intersection between WFS FeatureCollection response polygons with admin boundaries.
 The parameters are the following:
 	- `url`, WFS remote service url.
 	- `layer_name`, the name of the vector layer.
 Geometry must be POLYGON or MULTIPOLYGON.
+	- `key`, Geojson property field to be extracted for each feature.
 	- `?time`, Layer TIME dimension if enabled.

 ### `/demo` (GET)